jeremyreeder/gridscout/docs/volunteering.md

 - Volunteer search-and-rescue units, including Civil Air Patrol, provide a critical service for lost hikers and other missing or injured people.

-- An armed and trained militia consisting of able-bodied citizens has the duty to defend the State to which those citizens belong.
-This has long been the case; it is presently supported by the Second Amendment to the United States Constitution, as well as by the constitutions of many U.S. states and some other countries, and by many supporting federal and state laws.
+- Able-bodied citizens, as the militia of their community or state, have a duty to be armed and well trained to defend it.
+This duty is reflected in the United States Constitution, as well as in the constitutions of the vast majority of U.S. states and in many federal and state laws.
+If you are able, join a local militia battalion.
+Southern Poverty Law Center has a [fine list][splc-antigov] of such units.
+Oddly, it calls them "anti-government groups".

 These are just a few of the ways that you may be able to contribute to the defense of your own community.
 Make your intentions and abilities known, and